-The Commission's Annual Meeting was held on June 29, 2011, where the Commission joined members of the Family Advisory Committee (FAC) and guests.
+The Commission's Annual Meeting was held on June 27, 2012, during which the Commission joined members of the Family Advisory Committee (FAC) and guests.
 The meeting was held in the Masonic Temple and honored guests included Commission Members, staff, and many families and applicant children.
 FAC supports the Commission in disseminating program information on the local level.
-In SFY'11, the FAC had 133 families.
+In SFY'12, the FAC had 132 families.

 The Fund has seen a significant increase in the number of requested and received applications.
 Program information requests were generated from a variety of sources, including but not limited to health care providers, schools, special children's programs, and other State programs.
 Special Child Health Services also has been instrumental in referring many families to the program.
 In addition, The Fund continues to receive requests for information through the website, www.njcatastrophicfund.org.
 On this site, interested parties can access information about The Fund, including a copy of our Annual Report.
-Information about The Fund also can be accessed through the 211 information and referral system, and through web links at various organizations and companies, including but not limited to Virtua Health Systems, Parent Partners Muscular Dystrophy, the ARC, Family Support Center of NJ and the CARES Foundation.
+Information about The Fund also can be accessed through the 211 information and referral system, and through web links at various organizations and companies, including but not limited to Virtua Health Systems, Parent Partners Muscular Dystrophy, the Arc of NJ, Family Support Center of NJ and the CARES Foundation.
 The online screening tool of NJ Helps, Phase II is operational.
 NJ Helps takes basic information from a user and generates appropriate program referrals.
 It is hoped that this online tool will generate new referrals to The Fund as well.

 Outreach efforts continued throughout the fiscal year.
-The Fund attended and/or exhibited at several conferences and fairs, including the, NJ League of Municipalities, American Academy of Pediatrics, NJ Association of Counties, National Caregivers, Women in Municipal Government, NJ Association of Counties and the National Association of Social Workers.
+The Fund attended and/or exhibited at several conferences and fairs, including the American Academy of Pediatrics, NJ Conference of Mayors, NJ Association of Counties, National Caregivers, Women in Municipal Government, Governor's Conference for Women, Dental Expo and the National Association of Social Workers.
+The Fund also continued to run Public Service Announcements (PSA's) with families who have been helped in the past on NJTV.
 Additional outreach efforts included program information mailings to Family Advisory Committee members, county Special Child Health Case Management units, parents of ill children identified through our newspaper clipping service and to reporters who have written stories on ill children.